arnaudlvq/Easy-Python-Environnement-Creator-for-Windows/README.md

 &nbsp;

-## 🧼 Because Not All Windows Users Are Dirty!
+## 🧼 Because Clean Doesn't Have to Mean Complicated
 Keep your development space spick and span with this CLI tool.
 No more clutter, no more confusion: just clean, isolated Python environments at your fingertips!